Azure/AzOps/docs/wiki/Introduction.md

 ### Goal State

-Provide tenant-level ARM template to build Landing Zone using Enterprise-Scale guidelines.
+Provide tenant-level ARM template to build Landing Zones using Enterprise-Scale guidelines.

 We will enable security, logging, networking, and any other plumbing needed for landing zones (i.e. Subscription) **autonomously** by the way of policy enforcement.
 We will bootstrap the Azure environment with an ARM template to create the necessary structure for management and networking to declare desired goal state.